Contractor Payment Terms | Everything You Need to Know

 Net 10, 30, and 60

-Net payment is the most common payment schedule for medium-sized construction companies.
+Net payment is the most common payment schedule for subcontracting and material supply chains.
 This payment term refers to the number of days: 10, 30, or 60 days.
-This is the number of days within which an owner should pay an invoice after it has been received.
+Within this period, the owner should pay an invoice after it has been received.

 The 2/10 Net 30 Principle